biblius/hextacy/README.md

     .await
 ```

-Obviously a real project would have much more routes and passing everything to one function would be crazy, so we would seperate that into some kind of `configure` module where we'd set up all our clients and calling that function instead of declaring everything in `main.rs`.
+Obviously a real project would have much more routes and passing everything to one function would be crazy, so we would seperate that into some kind of `configure` module where we'd set up all our clients and call that function instead of initializing everything in `main.rs`.

+The helpers module contains various helper functions usable throughout the server.

+## **Authentication flow**

+The user is expected to enter their email and password after which an email with a registration token gets sent.
+Users can request another token if their token expires.
+Once the user verifies their registration they must log in, after which they will receive a session ID cookie and a CSRF token in the header.

+The cookie and token are then used by the middleware to authenticate the user when accessing protected resources.
+It does so by grabbing both from the request and trying to fetch a session first from the cache, then if that fails from postgres.
+The session is searched for by ID and must be unexpired and have a matching csrf token, otherwise the middleware will error.

+There is a predefined route for setting a user's OTP secret, a session must be established to do so.
+When a user sets their OTP secret they have to provide a valid OTP after successfully verifying credentials or they won't be able to establish a session.

+Users can change their password and logout only if they have an established session.
+If a user changes their password they receive an email notifying them of the change with a password reset token in case it wasn't them, the PW reset token lasts for 2 days.
+On logout a user can purge all of their sessions.

+Users who forgot their passwords can request a password reset.
+They will receive an email with a temporary token they must send upon changing their password for the server to accept the change.
+Once they successfully change it they must login again as their sessions will be purged.

+## **CLI Tool**

+TBD